ODYSSEY

 Since its debut, the Odyssey has travelled by sea and land beyond the Alps and across Europe.
 The production has been presented everywhere: in Russia as far as Siberia, in the Baltic states, in Pakistan, Armenia, Iran, Egypt, Turkey, and even in its native land, Greece, winning wide acclaim from critics and audiences everywhere.

-This award-winning international theatre company presents the audience with a modern reinterpretation of Homer's epic about Odysseus's adventurous return to Ithaca: his hopes, his weaknesses, his heroic and erotic adventures as he faces and defeats the Sirens, the Cyclops, Polyphemus, Circe, Scylla and Charybdis and the various suitors to his throne.
+This award-winning international theatre company presents the audience with a modern reinterpretation of Homer’s epic about Odysseus’s adventurous return to Ithaca: his hopes, his weaknesses, his heroic and erotic adventures as he faces and defeats the Sirens, the Cyclops Polyphemus, Circe, Scylla and Charybdis and the pretenders to his throne.
 A dazzling performance full of rhythm, movement, imagination and originality, from which emerges an unprecedented portrait of the Achaean hero: intense, ironic, human.

 Theatre unplugged.